MurpheyLab/SmarticlesNU/README.md

 -----------
 Use the included `SmarticleSyncGait.py` to test your setup.
 You will have to modify `PORT_NAME` to match the USB port name of the local XBee connected to your computer.

-Run the the following command the execute the code and keep the python script open
+Run the the following command to execute the code and keep the python script open

     $ python3 -i SmarticleSyncGait.py